 Practice areas: Trusts, Business, Tax, Estate Planning

-A Word About My Legal Philosophy Since I opened my practice in 1997, I have been fortunate to represent and counsel hundreds of clients in the areas of Business and contract matters and litigation, Family Law litigation and negotiation, and Estat...
+A Word About My Legal Philosophy Since I opened my practice in 1997, I have been fortunate to represent and counsel hundreds of clients in the areas of Divorce and child custody, spousal and child support, Business matters and litigation, Contrac...

-Practice areas & skills: Trusts, Child Custody, Elder Law, Divorce & Separation, Business
+Practice areas: Trusts, Child Custody, Elder Law, Divorce & Separation, Business

 Daniel is approachable, easy to talk to and a great listener.
 These are just a few of Daniel’s most outstanding qualities – crucial elements that make it easy for him to keep an open dialogue with his clients as he guides them through challenging...

-Practice areas & skills: Trusts, Probate, Elder Law, Estate Planning, General Practice
+Practice areas: Trusts, Probate, Elder Law, Estate Planning, General Practice

 Review: “Matt helped in a tough probate matter recently and his attention to detail was a real difference maker.
 I would recommend Matt and I cannot thank him enough for all he did for my family”

-Practice areas & skills: Trusts, Wills & Living Wills, Estate Planning, Probate, Debt Settlement
+Practice areas: Trusts, Wills & Living Wills, Estate Planning, Probate, Debt Settlement

 Get the legal help you need at a fixed price.
 No hidden fees or long-term commitment.